ibm-cloud-docs/containers/get_help.md

    * Check monthly for available security and operating system patches to [update your worker nodes](/docs/containers?topic=containers-update#worker_node).
    * [Update your cluster](/docs/containers?topic=containers-update#master) to the latest default version for [{{site.data.keyword.containershort}}](/docs/containers?topic=containers-cs_versions).
 2. Make sure that your command line tools are up to date.
-   * In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
+   * In the command line, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
 Be sure to keep your CLI up-to-date so that you can use all available commands and flags.
    * Make sure that [your `kubectl` CLI](/docs/containers?topic=containers-cs_cli_install#kubectl) client matches the same Kubernetes version as your cluster server.
 [Kubernetes does not support](https://kubernetes.io/docs/setup/release/version-skew-policy/){: external} `kubectl` client versions that are 2 or more versions apart from the server version (n +/- 2).

 <br />